clausejs/clausejs/packages/clausejs-docgen/README.md

 This is currently a work in progress and is subject to heavy change.

+Features

+clausejs-docgen can automatically generate the following content:

+- Syntaxis and visual hierarchy graphs for clauses
+- Function synopsis for fclause
+- Table of contents/indexes based on a Clause namespace registry
+- HTML output of user-provided summary, comment and usage examples

 Projects that use clausejs-docgen:

 - Clause (http://clause.js.org)